liuxiangwin/service-mesh/labs/04-traffic-management.md

 Remark: You can view YAML by click "YAML" tab

-### Verify Istio Config
+### Verify Istio Configuration
 Login to the Kiali web console.
 Select "Istio Config" on the left menu.
 Verify that Destination Rule and Virtual Service are created and get green check mark.
+(If there is error in configuration.
+Check YAML tab, Kiali will highlight that which line(s) is caused error)

 ![Kiali Verify Config](../images/kiali-verify-config.png)